 New England Winter Travel Ideas

 In New Haven, see where presidents and movie stars studied on a student-led tour of Yale University.
 Visit two of New England’s finest art museums: The Yale Center for British Art and the Yale University Art Gallery.
 Learn about Native American culture at the Mashantucket Pequot Museum, devoted to the story of the Mashantucket Pequot Tribal Nation.
-Then attend a concert or a sports event, or try your luck in two of the world’s largest casinos: Mohegan Sun and Foxwoods Resort Casino.
+Then attend a concert or a sports event, or try your luck in two of the world’s largest casinos, which are now full-fledged resorts with big name entertainers and many fine restaurants: Mohegan Sun and Foxwoods Resort Casino.

 In February and March, spot migrating eagles and ospreys on a Connecticut River Expeditions Osprey/Eagle Cruise on the lower Connecticut River.

 Vermont is a winter playground.
 For skiers and boarders, the only problem is, which ski resort to choose — there are 20 alpine resorts and 30 cross-country touring centers!
 Some favorites include: Stowe, Killington, Sugarbush, Stratton, or Okemo Mountain Resort.
-Jay Peak Resort, almost on the Canadian Border, features a new Ice Haus Arena for figure skating, ice hockey and curling.
+Jay Peak Resort, almost on the Canadian border, features the new Ice Haus arena for figure skating, ice hockey and curling.
 As for cross-country, the Mountain Top Inn & Resort Nordic Ski & Snowshoe Center has 40miles/60km of trails.
 Or try horse-drawn sleigh rides, snowmobiling, ice skating, and sledding.
 Stay slopeside or in a romantic inn.